skrysmanski/blogtext/readme.txt

 == Changelog ==

 = 0.9.7 =
-* Added support for email addresses (plain text as well as interlink ones).
+* Feature: Added support for email addresses (plain text as well as interlink ones).
+* Change: Exceptions thrown while converting a post from BlogText to HTML no longer stops the whole PHP script (i.e. content coming after the affected post is now rendered).

 = 0.9.6 =
 * Change: link anchors in TOC links in list view are now prepended with "post-" to meet the (arguably ancient) HTML 4